duckietown/docs-brown/book/doc-sky/05-project2-ukf/40-one-spatial-dimension-ukf.md

 The traditional Kalman Filter is described as a loop alternating between predictions and measurement updates.
 In the real world, however, we might receive control inputs more frequently than we receive measurement updates; as such, instead of throwing away information, we would prefer to perform multiple consecutive predictions.
 Additionally, our inputs (i.e., control inputs and sensor data) generally arrive asynchronously, yet the traditional Kalman Filter algorithm has the prediction and update steps happen at the same point in time.
 Furthermore, the sample rates of our inputs are typically not constant, and so we cannot design our filter to be time invariant.
 These are all problems that should be considered when transitioning from the theoretical algorithm to the practical application.

-**Task:** Describe why, in a real-world Kalman Filter implementation, it generally makes sense to be able to perform multiple consecutive predictions before performing a new measurement update, whereas it does not make sense algorithmically to perform multiple consecutive measurement updates before forming a new prediction.
+**Task (Written Section 2.2):** Describe why, in a real-world Kalman Filter implementation, it generally makes sense to be able to perform multiple consecutive predictions before performing a new measurement update, whereas it does not make sense algorithmically to perform multiple consecutive measurement updates before forming a new prediction.
 It might be helpful to think about the differences between what happens to the state estimate in the prediction versus the update step.
 Write your answer in `ukf2d_written_solutions.tex`.

 **Task:** Implement the predicting and updating of your UKF, keeping in mind the issue of asynchronous inputs.
 These steps will occur in two ROS subscriber callbacks: 1) `imu_data_callback` when an IMU control input is received and 2) `ir_data_callback` when an IR measurement is received.
 Remember that we want to perform a prediction not only when we receive a new control input but also when we receive a new measurement in order to propagate the state estimate forward to the time of the measurement.
 One way to do this prediction without a new control input is to interpolate and assume that the control input remains the same as last time (which is what we suggest); another potential approach might be to not include a control input in those instances (i.e., set it to zeros).
 The method for our FilterPy UKF object that you want to use to perform the prediction is `self.ukf.predict()`, which takes in a keyword argument `dt` that is the time step since the last state estimate and a keyword argument `u`, corresponding to the argument `u` of `state_transition_function()`, that is a NumPy array with the control input(s).
 The method to do a measurement update is `self.ukf.update()`, which requires a positional argument consisting of a measurement vector as a NumPy array.
 Call `self.publish_current_state()` at the end of each callback to publish the new state estimate to a ROS topic.